ACCIDDA/influpaint/docs/workflows/paper-figures.md

 !!! tip "Paper reproducibility"

     Extract the archive to `influpaint-paper/influpaint_paper_reproduction_data/` under the research repository.
-Its `README.md` lists the saved inputs and their provenance.
+The [Zenodo archive README](../reproducibility/README.md) lists the saved inputs and their provenance.
 The archive also contains the previously generated figures under `regenerated_paper_figures/` if you want to inspect them before rerunning the plotting command.

 ## 1. Plot the figures